 Together, North and South Carolina offer a delicious variety of produce—from beets to blackberries, and cabbage to corn.
+The growing season varies and typically lasts from June through August.
 A few of our growers are highlighted below.

 See our sourcing philosophy to understand where Publix gets our produce—and why.